jindeok/Turbo-CF/README.md

 python main.py --dataset gowalla --filter 1
 ```

-you can also run our method in jupyter: main.ipynb
+Can also ran our method in jupyter env: main.ipynb

 ## Optimal parameters
 We provide optimal parameters for each dataset herein.